jquery/typesense-minibar/README.md

 * [***data-no-results***="No results for '{}'."]
 (Optional): The message to display when no results are found.

-  Each sequence of 2 curly brackets `{}` will be substituted with the queried text.
+  The sequence of 2 curly brackets `{}` will be substituted with the queried text.

 ### Styling and theming